 The Connecting Pathways Initiative is a program designed to deliver a holistic healing activity that supports local Aboriginal and Torres Islander women, men, young people, children and their family, including grandparents and carers, who are, or at risk of, experiencing family violence to heal from all forms of family violence.

-The role of the Community Activity Officer is responsible for providing a culturally sensitive approach and assistance to our clients in order to improve their state of holistic well-being.
+The role of the Community Activity Officer is responsible for driving clients to activities, and helping to run activities and providing a culturally sensitive approach and assistance to our clients in order to improve their state of holistic well-being.

 Applicants must be able to demonstrate:-